dnnrly/buffalo-test-examples/README.md

 retain user state between actions.

 The idea is that you can define behaviour that works across different endpoints in your app so that you can think about a feature from beginning to end.
+It's been particularly powerful when used with tests around user auth.

 ## Important files